bgamari/ghc-wiki-import/commentary/prim-ops.md

-PrimOps are made available to Haskell code through the virtual module `GHC.Prim`.
-This module has no implementation, and its interface never resides on disk: if `GHC.Prim` is imported, we use a built-in `ModIface` value - see `ghcPrimIface` in [compiler/iface/LoadIface.lhs](/trac/ghc/browser/ghc/compiler/iface/LoadIface.lhs).
+PrimOps are made available to Haskell code through the virtual module `GHC.Prim.BuiltIn`.
+This module has no implementation, and its interface never resides on disk: if `GHC.Prim.BuiltIn` is imported, we use a built-in `ModIface` value - see `ghcPrimIface` in [compiler/iface/LoadIface.lhs](/trac/ghc/browser/ghc/compiler/iface/LoadIface.lhs).